margaretmf/margaretmf.github.io/creativewriting.md

 ## He ##
 His voice is beautiful.
-It amkes me happy to hear his voice.
+It makes me happy to hear his voice.
 He's got that smile.
 That rock'n roll style.
 He knows how to light up the whole town with a laugh and some charm.